Tim Tebow & Miss Universe Demi-Leigh Nel-Peters Are Officially Dating

 She is also “passionate about a program she helped developed to train women in self-defense in various situations” that she plans to share with as many females as she can, according to the Miss Universe website.

-Neither Tebow nor Nel-Peters have revealed exactly how long they have been dating, but they just recently showed up in their first social media post together (see above).
+Neither Tebow nor Nel-Peters have revealed exactly how long they have been dating, but they just recently showed up in their first social media post together.

 Meanwhile, Tebow’s new book, This Is the Day: Reclaim Your Dream.
 Ignite Your Passion.
 Live Your Purpose., comes out Sept.
 25 from WaterBrook.